JohannesFischer/qmk_firmware/keyboards/chidori/keymaps/default/readme.md

-# The default keymap for chidori
+# My personal keymap for chidori